 Anatomy Lecture Hall

 Built by Chaptal shortly after the Faculty was established following the Revolution and inaugurated in 1806, its neoclassical architecture might evoke Hippocrates’ Greek origins!
-Its construction was financed partly with state funds (Chaptal was then a minister under Bonaparte) and partly with Chaptal’s own funds, reflecting his deep attachment to his Faculty.
+Its construction was financed partly with state funds (Chaptal was then a minister under Bonaparte) and partly with Chaptal’s own funds, a testament to his dedication to his Faculty.

-Second-year medical students still traditionally attend classes there, along with students in many other programs (upper-level courses, midwifery, master’s degrees, and other university degrees…).
+Second-year medical students still traditionally attend classes there, along with students in many other programs (upper-level courses, midwifery, master’s degrees, and university diplomas, etc.).

 In addition to classes, the auditorium also hosts lectures, seminars, concerts, plays, and numerous student club events, such as musical evenings, the Med’ley Awards, and the Faculty’s public speaking contests.

-Hidden there an antique chair brought back from the amphitheater in Nîmes by the chancellor of the University of Medicine 400 years ago, to serve as the chair for the professor of anatomy in the old anatomy amphitheater when the Faculty was located at the Royal College (now the Panacée).
+Hidden there is an antique chair brought back from the Nîmes amphitheater by the chancellor of the University of Medicine 400 years ago, to serve as the chair for the professor of anatomy in the former anatomy lecture hall when the Faculty was housed at the Royal College (now the Panacée).